openmeteo/enhydris/doc/dev/database.rst

    .. attribute:: enhydris.models.Timeseries.datafile

       The file where the time series data are stored.
 The attribute is a Django FileField_.
-The format of this file is documented in pd2hts as `text format`_.
+The format of this file is documented in htimeseries as `text format`_.

       Usually you don't need to access this file directly; instead, use methods :meth:`~enhydris.models.Timeseries.get_data`,